News

 The West witnessed the scene of the Armenian massacre.
 Russian soldiers admit: “We were persuaded to fight Azerbaijanis”

-Milliyyet, 15 March 1992 “Death is wandering the green hills” Foreign Press Centre While it was said that there had been a confrontation between forces of […]
+Milliyyet, 15 March 1992 “Death is wandering the green hills” Foreign Press Centre While it was said that […]

 February 21, 2021